yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/data/DateRange.md

  </tr>
 </table>

-*1 The format for CustomerSyncService and AuditLogService is specified as "YYYYMMDDhhmmss".
+*1 The format for AuditLogService is specified as "YYYYMMDDhhmmss".
 It can be set at second bid level.<br>If it's not specified, the value'0:00:00' is set as default.<br>
 　ex.)
 To set 2:05:35 PM on May 25, 2017, the value for this option is "20170525140535". <br>
 *2 For ReportDefinitionService, it should be specified in "YYYMMDD" format.<br>
 *3 Available date range :Jan 1, 1970 (19700101) - Dec 31, 2037 (20371231)<br>